 - Mainstream News Publication sites: They can be trusted and typically have a strong backlink profile themselves.

-- Social Media Links: Links on social networks such as Facebook, Twitter etc are all nofollowed by default and don’t pass any PageRank.
+- Social Media Links: Links on social such as Facebook, Twitter etc do not pass PageRank.

-FURTHER READING OR VIDEOS ON HOW TO GET BACKLINKS IN 2020?
+FURTHER READING OR VIDEOS ON HOW TO GET BACKLINKS?